jmjrawlings/simudyne-challenge-devcontainer/SOLUTION.md

         );

 ### v2: Disable Unnecessary Loggers
-In addition to changes of v1, disable Loggers from everywhere except `Factory` class.
-This should in principle free up a little more additional resources.
+In addition to changes of v1, I disabled loggers everywhere except the `Factory` class.
+This frees up CPU/Memory resources.

 ### v3: Discretization and Split

 #### Discretization
-Discretize means that now each tick will be `K` times faster, where `K` is a parameter that is chosen so that there is a good balance between the end result (as measured by the output KPIs in the console) and run time.
-The benchmark is the number of products done with no discretization applied `(K=1, NUMPRODUCTSDONE.HIGH=1.32K)`
+In addition to the changes of v2, I applied step discretization, meaning that now each tick will be `K` times faster, where `K` is a parameter that is chosen so that there is a good balance between the end result (as measured by the output KPIs in the console) and run time.
+The benchmark is the number of products done when no discretization is applied `(K=1, NUMPRODUCTSDONE.HIGH=1.32K)`

-Originally I tried `K`=0.1/0.002223 = `45ms`.
-The assumption was that since each product is 0.1 meters and the speed is 0.002223 m/s, I could consider this as a basic discrete step.
+Originally, I tried `K`=0.1/0.002223 = `45ms` (rounded from 44.9842...ms).
+The assumption was that since each product is 0.1m and the speed is 0.002223 m/ms, I could consider this as a basic discrete step.

-The problem with using `K=45ms` is that the cycle time of a product in a machine is 10ms, which means some products will take this amount of time to be machined.
+However, using `K=45ms` did not work as I expected.
+That is because the minimum cycle time of a product in a machine is defined as `cycleTimeMin_ticks=10ms`, which means some products may take this amount of time to be machined.
 As a result, machines will not be able to notify upstream conveyors after 10ms (they would need to wait until the whole 45ms step is over).
-Therefore, the factory will have a lower throughput.
+Those machines will be idle for a few milliseconds, and therefore, the factory will have a lower throughput overall.
 This was observed in the Console `(K=45, NUMPRODUCTSDONE.HIGH=903)`.
-Hence, we should at least reduce to `K=10 ms`.
+Hence, we should at least reduce to `K=10ms`.

-However, using `K=10ms` still did not produce an acceptable throughput `(K=10, NUMPRODUCTSDONE.HIGH=1.21K)`.
-That's because  basic 45ms that it takes for a product to take the slot of a previous product will sill produce multiples of 5.
-Hence, we came up with `K=5ms` which produces a throughput that is quite close to the benchmark `(K=5, NUMPRODUCTSDONE.HIGH=1.26K)` and reduces the execution time roughly 1/5.
+But still, using `K=10ms` did not produce an acceptable throughput: `(K=10, NUMPRODUCTSDONE.HIGH=1.21K)`.
+1.21K products produced represents an 8% reduction with respect to the baseline (1.21K/1.32K=91.6%).
+Why?
+Since it takes ~45ms for a product to take the "slot" of the previous product in a conveyor, the total amount of time it will take for the product to walk across the conveyor will be 45ms * (9000m/0.1m) * 0.00223m/ms = 9003.15ms.
+This is not divisible by 10ms and it would cause the conveyor to be iddle (in some cases) for an additional 7ms.
+Hence, we came up with `K=5ms` which produces a throughput that is quite close to the benchmark `(K=5, NUMPRODUCTSDONE.HIGH=1.26K)` and reduces the execution time by roughly 1/5.
+This comes at a traded off cost of a tiny 4.5% reduction in throughput (1.26K/1.32K=95.45%).

-**NOTE:** When using discretization, you should now reduce the Model lenght (ticks) by `K`.
-So, for `K=5` insted of using 10,000 ticks if we use 2,000 ticks.
+**NOTE:** When using discretization, you should now divide the console **Model lenght (ticks)** by `K`.
+So, for `K=5` insted of using 10,000 ticks you should use 2,000 ticks.

 #### Split

-In this version we additionally introduce parallelization of two calls: `Machine.receiveProductForWork()` // `Conveyor.advanceAllProducts()` using `split()`.
+In this version, we additionally tried to introduce parallelization of two calls: `Machine.receiveProductForWork()` // `Conveyor.advanceAllProducts()` using `split()`.
 The intuition is that these two steps can be run independently and therefore in parallel, which should result in further reduction in run time.

         run(
                 // 1. machine finishes product -> push downstream AND flag upstream that you have space (must be in 1 func)